turingschool/launch-curriculum/module3/lessons/Week1/HowTheWebWorks.md

 ### Verb and Path

 Every request needs to be able to tell a server *what* information is requested and *how* that information is being requested.
-The *what* is the **path** (also know as a URI), indicating what resource this request is referencing.
+The *what* is the **path**, indicating what resource this request is referencing.

 Examples of a path: